bsalbuquerque/udacity-fsnd-final/README.md

 The public URL preview can be accessed from the link below:

 [https://udacity-fsnd-final.herokuapp.com/ ](https://udacity-fsnd-final.herokuapp.com/)
->See API and RBAC section to navigate through endpoints with the necessary permissions
+>NOTE: See API and RBAC section to navigate through endpoints with the necessary permissions

 ## Getting started